Have you ever went for a winter run only to realize you didn’t dress warm enough?

 1. Layer up

-Wear as many layers as it takes to keep warm.
+Wear as many layers as it takes to keep warm during a winter run.
 Don’t worry about how it affects your pace.
 Focus on how warm you feel instead of how fast you go.
 Freezing conditions don’t last forever so get your speed work in on the next warmer day.

 There have been mornings where I’ve worn six layers upon my torso.
 It was a base layer, active thermal, sweatshirt, zip-up sweatshirt, jacket, and a vest.
 Here’s a tip, make sure your base layer is a long sleeve compression shirt.
 The compression fabric will wick away the sweat accumulation created by the extra layers.

 Don’t worry about over layering either.
 If you become too hot, then take a layer of clothing off and throw it in a bush.
-There’s plenty of time to pick it up later.
+There’s plenty of time to pick it up later after your winter run.
 If you’re running an out-and-back than grab your clothing on the way home.
 If not, drive back to the bush afterward.

 2. Wear A Vented Facemask